LucasDelfino92/morrowindsharp/userinterface.md

 - [**User Interface Expansion**](https://github.com/NullCascade/morrowind-mods/) by NullCascade: development release of UI Expansion that expands on this mod’s features.
   - To download the file from GitHub you need to click on the **Clone or download** button on the upper right and select **Download Zip**.
 When installing through Mod Organizer 2, select only the **User Interface Expansion** folder.
 - [**Global Map Markers**](https://www.nexusmods.com/morrowind/mods/43248) by EnvyDeveloper: adds global map markers to all dungeons on Vvardenfell and Solstheim.
+  - Only install the **Global Map Markers V1.3 - No TR version** main file.

 ## NOTES

-**Global Map Markers** is dirty and requires cleaning.
-Additionally, this plugin should be loaded at the end of your load order, as changes done by other mods can override the Cell name edits of this mod.
+**GlobalMapMarkers - no TR.esp** is dirty and requires cleaning.

+**GlobalMapMarkers - no TR.esp** should be loaded at the end of your load order, as changes done by other mods can override the Cell name edits of this mod.

 ## CONFLICT NOTES